fhui28/HPGEE/README.md

 -   `simulations/setting1`, which contains template scripts to implement the simulation study in the manuscript. **Users are recommended to start here by examining one of `setting1_xxx125.R` scripts to understand how to use HPGEE, among other methods.**

 -   `application_GBR`, which contains scripts applying the proposed method to the Great Barrier Reef data in the manuscript.
 Note the original data sources is from [Pichler et al., 2007](http://www.frdc.com.au/Archived-Reports/FRDC%20Projects/2003-021-DLD.pdf).
 We provide an example dataset which possess the same structure as the actual data used for analysis in the manuscript, but the values are altered to mask their original values.
+Also contained in this folder are a set of html files of `plotly` objects showing the regularization path, and hence the clustering/variable selection across the species for each covariate, as a function of the tuning parameter.

 # If you find any bugs and issues...